 As Bangladesh transitions from a low to middle-income economy, boosting entrepreneurship and innovation and creating better and more inclusive jobs are critical to maintaining its growth trajectory.
 The Tiger Challenge aims to find and support start-ups that will provide quality education, healthcare, and employment opportunities, and promote Bangladesh as a country that fosters innovation.
 To do so, the Tiger IT Foundation is seeking applications from Bangladesh-based innovators with new ideas, tested prototypes, or established businesses that will:

 - Accelerate economic growth and create high-paying jobs across geographies and demographics in Bangladesh, especially among marginalized populations and youth;

 - Provide equitable and cost-effective access to services such as healthcare, education, and skills training to enable Bangladeshi society to adapt and thrive in an environment of changing technology and demands;

 - Reduce economic vulnerability and lower barriers to global participation and inclusion, including expanding access to information, internet, and digital literacy

 - Support economic development and food security in rural Bangladesh through sustainable agricultural methods that are resource efficient, low/zero carbon, and do not contribute to regional pollution.

-Up to USD $2 million in prize funding is available for selected winners of the Tiger Challenge, including a total USD $200,000 for Bangladesh-based winners.
+Up to USD $2 million in investment funding is available for selected winners of the Tiger Challenge, including a total USD $200,000 for Bangladesh-based winners.